 Not only is the blood transfusion rendered useless, but a potentially massive activation of the immune system and clotting system can cause shock, kidney failure, circulatory collapse, and death."

-Blood is a living tissue made up of red blood cells, white blood cells, platelets, and plasma (which is more than 90 percent water).
-Your body weight is about seven percent blood.
-Men have about 12 pints of blood in their body while women have about nine.2
+Blood is a living tissue made up of red blood cells, white blood cells, platelets and plasma (which is more than 90 percent water).6 Your body weight is about 7 percent blood.
+Men have about 12 pints of blood in their body while women have about nine.7

-Blood’s main role is to transport oxygen throughout your body, although it also plays a role in fighting off infections and carrying waste out of your cells.
-Blood also:3
+The main role of blood is to transport oxygen throughout your body, although it also plays a role in fighting off infections and carrying waste out of your cells.
+Blood also:8

 It's not entirely true that you can't use blood from someone who has a different blood type than you.
-Everyone can receive type O blood, the most common type in the US, as it has neither A nor B antigens on red cells (and both A and B antibody in the plasma).
+Everyone can receive type O blood, the most common type in the U.S., as it has neither A nor B antigens on red cells (and both A and B antibody in the plasma).9